deepaksood619/deepaksood619.github.io/docs/book-summaries/books-to-read.md

 - Why We Sleep - Matthew Walker
 - Wired to Win: Rewire Your Brain to Achieve Enormous Success
 - The wealth of nations
+- The 6 Types of Working Genius: A Better Way to Understand Your Gifts, Your Frustrations, and Your Team bookl
+- How To Raise Successful People: Simple Lessons for Radical Results
+- By the People: Rebuilding Liberty Without Permission

 <https://www.irisreading.com/warren-buffetts-10-favorite-books>